surgieboi/foundersmash/README.md

 2. Update each environment variable with their respective values
 3. Save

+### Enabling Row Level Security

+To prevent anonymous usage of your Supabase data, enable Row Level Security (ie. [RSL](https://supabase.com/docs/guides/auth/row-level-security#allow-read-access)) by adding the following Policies to their respective Tables:

+- Select: founders, using the following expression `(role() = 'anon'::text)`
+- Insert: voters and votes, using the following expression `(role() = 'anon'::text)`

 ## Deploying to Vercel

 By default, this application runs on [Vercel](https://vercel.com/) and can be deployed via your local machine using [Vercel's CLI](https://vercel.com/docs/cli).